tuankhoin/HRL-UGV-Research-Project/src/communication_layer/ACCR_Comm/README.md

 - stop bit: 1
 - checksum: none

-# Protocol
+# 3-step Hand-shake Protocol
-The communication protocol is defined as below.
+The 3-step hand-shake protocol requires three dedicated messages are sent through the cable.
+The steps are defined as shown below.

-## Handshake (3 steps)
+## Step 1:
-- Step 1 - Send the hand-shake message to the robot:
+Send the hand-shake message to the robot:

 <table>